Kubernetes 101: What are Containers and Pods

 Always keep in mind that pods are not static.
 They change constantly and aren’t long-running instances.
 Eventually, all pods will fail and need to be replaced.
 That’s why we have Kubernetes.
 It makes sure we always have working pods so there’s no application downtime.

 So, that’s a look at the software side of Kubernetes -- the elements that run on the hardware side of things.
-Take a looks for more insight into K8s by checking out the other blogs in our Kubernetes 101 series.
+Take a look for more insight into K8s by checking out the other blogs in our Kubernetes 101 series.